donald-chengang/sparrow/README.md

 # sparrow
-Usually when we may only modify one line code,we must test many test case on production environment.But many test case can be avoid for static compiled language.So I want there should a tool that avoid such time waste.Free your time to do more interesting thing.
+Usually we may only modify one line code,but we must test many test cases on production environment.But many test cases can be avoid for static compiled language.So I want there should a tool that avoid such time waste.Free your time to do more interesting thing.